-Through 2019, Wood Pellets Supplied by the Partnership and our Sponsor have Effectively Displaced 15 Million MT of Coal With Existing Contracts Running Through 2044, the Partnership and our Sponsor are on Track to Displace Another 86 Million MT of Coal
+Through 2019, Wood Pellets Supplied by the Partnership and our Sponsor have Effectively Displaced 16 Million MT of Coal

+With Existing Contracts Running Through 2044, the Partnership and our Sponsor are on Track to Displace Another 87 Million MT of Coal

 1) Increasing the share of biomass on the global grid system is critical to the global energy transition.
-International Renewable Energy Agency's Global Energy Transformation: A Roadmap to 2050 (2019 Edition) report calls for the share of modern biomass for energy generation to increase from 5% in 2016 to 16% in 2050, and the share of coal for energy generation to decrease from 14% to 3% over the same period; 2) Landowners in the US South respond to strong markets for forest products by making investments in their forests and there is a clear positive relationship between rates of forest harvest and forest acreage, growth, and inventory.
-Based on FIA data for the US South covering the 70-year period since 1953, Forest2Market concluded that "Increased demand for wood ... encouraged landowners to invest in productivity improvements that dramatically increased the amount of wood fiber, and therefore the amount of carbon, contained in the South's forests."
-Source: Forest2Market report, Historical Perspective on the Relationship between Demand and Forest Productivity in the US South, July 2017; 3) Eurostat.
-Inland coal consumption in key European countries that Enviva serves; 4) Industrial wood pellet demand for Belgium, Denmark, Netherlands and United Kingdom.
-Hawkins Wright: The Outlook for Wood Pellets - Demand, Supply, Costs and Prices; 4th Quarter 2019; 5 5) FIA Data.
+International Renewable Energy Agency's Global Energy Transformation: A Roadmap to 2050 (2019 Edition) report calls for the share of modern biomass for energy generation to increase from 5% in 2016 to 16% in 2050, and the share of coal for energy generation to decrease from 14% to 3% over the same period; 2) Landowners in the US South respond to strong markets for forest products by making investments in their forests and there is a clear positive relationship between rates of forest tharvest and forest careage, growth, and inventory.
+Based on FIA data for the US South covering the 70-year period since 1953, Forest2Market concluded that "Increased the amount of wood fiber, and therefore amount of carbon, contained in the South's Forest2Market report, "Historical Perspective on the Relationship between Demand and Forest Productivity in the US South", July 2017; 3) Eurostat.
+Inland coal consumption in key European countries that Enviva serves; 4) Industrial wood pellet demand for Belgium, Dermark, Netherlands and United Kingdom.
+Hawkins Wright: The Outlook for Wood Pellets - Demand, Supply, Costs and Prices; 4th Quarter 2019; 5) FIA Data.
 Enviva's primary sourcing regions consist of the Chesapeake (NC, VA); Sampson (NC); Greenwood (SC, GA); and Gulf (AL, FL and GA) regions